ingo/ingo.github.io/_recipes/grilled_soy_basted_chicken_thighs_with_spicy_cashews.md

 author: Sam Sifton
 category: Entrees
 description: Skinless chicken browns nicely over a medium flame, and the sugary soy basting sauce lacquers it beautifully in the final few minutes of cooking.
-It's terrific with rice, or as a topping for a salad of sturdy greens.
 image: grilled_soy_basted_chicken_thighs_with_spicy_cashews.jpg
 image_attribution: Jessica Emily Marx for The New York Times
 size: 4-6 servings